iMicknl/azure-search-power-skills/Text/SpacyNamedEntityRecognition/README.md

 >spaCy features an extremely fast statistical entity recognition system, that assigns labels to contiguous spans of tokens.
 The default model identifies a variety of named and numeric entities, including companies, locations, organizations and products.
 You can add arbitrary classes to the entity recognition system, and update the model with new examples.

-This custom skill utilizes Spacy.
-It has been modelled against the built-in [Entity Recognition cognitive skill ](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-entity-recognition).
+This custom skill utilizes Spacy entity recognition system.
+It has been modelled against the built-in [Entity Recognition cognitive skill
+](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-entity-recognition).

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fazure-search-power-skills%2Fmaster%2FText%2FSpacyNamedEntityRecognition%2Fazuredeploy.json)

 ## Requirements
 (TODO: Python Azure function)
+python -m spacy download en_core_web_sm python -m spacy download nl_core_news_sm how tu use on Serverless?

 # SpacyNamedEntityRecognition Skill